 Subject Terms: abortion, Bradley, Bill, Bush, George W., campaign finance reform, campaigns, candidates, Clinton, Bill, Democratic Party (USA), election forecasting, exit polls, Gore, Al, McCain, John, national economy, national elections, presidential candidates, presidential elections, primaries, primary elections, Republican Party (USA), voter preferences, voters, voter turnout, voting behavior, voter registration

 Geographic Coverage: Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New York, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, United States

 Unit of Observation: individuals

 Universe: United States voters on primary day 2000 in 25 states.

 Data Collection Notes:

 Sample: The samples were selected in two stages.
-First, a probability sample of voting precincts within each state was selected that represented the different geographic areas across the state and the vote by party.
+First, a probability sample of voting precincts within each state was selected that represents the different geographic areas across the state and the vote by party.
+Precincts were selected with a probability proportionate to the number of voters in each precinct.
+Each voter in a state had the same chance to have his or her precinct selected.
+There is one exception.
+In some states, precincts that have large minority populations were sampled at a higher rate than other precincts.
+The sample weighting adjusts the representation of these precincts to their correct share of the total vote.
 Second, within each precinct, voters were sampled systematically throughout the voting day at a rate that gave all voters in a precinct the same chance of being interviewed.

 - Citations exports are provided above.